WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 The dataset is 506 rows by 41 columns and does have standardized categorical values.

-* Of the 506 Substance Abuse and Mental Health service providers 60% of the facilities are listed under the generic term Substance Abuse Treatment compared to the roughly 200 facilities which provide a more detailed description of services.
+* Of the 506 Substance Abuse and Mental Health service providers, 60% of the facilities are listed under the generic term Substance Abuse Treatment compared to the roughly 200 facilities which provide a more detailed description of services.

 * Roughly 70% of the facilities do not have listed facility type to address if they are a hospital, outpatient clinic, residential treatment, or a psychiatric unit.